viscid-hub/Viscid/doc/functions.rst

 ===============================================  =================================================================
 Function                                         Description
 ===============================================  =================================================================
-:py:func:`viscid.plot.mvi.add_source`            Given a VTKDataSource, add it to a figure :py:func:`viscid.plot.mvi.add_lines`             Given a list of lines, add them to a figure as a data source :py:func:`viscid.plot.mvi.add_field`             Given a :py:class:`viscid.field.Field`, add it to a figure as
+:py:func:`viscid.plot.vlab.add_source`           Given a VTKDataSource, add it to a figure :py:func:`viscid.plot.vlab.add_lines`            Given a list of lines, add them to a figure as a data source :py:func:`viscid.plot.vlab.add_field`            Given a :py:class:`viscid.field.Field`, add it to a figure as
                                                  a data source
-:py:func:`viscid.plot.mvi.insert_filter`         Insert a filter above a module_manager.
+:py:func:`viscid.plot.vlab.insert_filter`        Insert a filter above a module_manager.
-:py:func:`viscid.plot.mvi.apply_cmap`            Apply a colormap to an existing Mayavi object.
+:py:func:`viscid.plot.vlab.apply_cmap`           Apply a colormap to an existing Mayavi object.
 This also lets
                                                  you quickly rescale the limits on the colorbar, or switch to a log scale.
 ===============================================  =================================================================